Loading...

 authored commit

-Activity Level Assessment: Work Time Distribution allows you to assess the technical activities across different days of the week.
-By analyzing the chart, project managers can identify contribution patterns and trends, such as peak activity days or days with lower participation.
+This metric allows you to analyze technical activities across different days of the week.
+By reviewing the chart, project managers can identify peak activity days and periods with lower participation, enabling better resource planning.

-Productivity Monitoring: Work Time Distribution helps you to monitor contributors' productivity and engagement.
-By analyzing the breakdown of contributions, you can identify periods of high productivity and low engagement.
+Tracking contributions at different times helps measure contributors' productivity and engagement.
+By analyzing the breakdown of contributions, you can identify high-productivity periods and detect potential slowdowns in project activity.